jupyterlab/extension-examples/advanced/myserverextension/README.md

 ```

 Once the server has carried out the appropriate task, the handler should finish the request
 by calling the `finish` method.
-That method can optionally takes a argument that will
+That method can optionally takes an argument that will
 become the response body of the request in the frontend.

 ```py